 The development of life-long learners is an important aspect of the rationale for the module and a student-centred approach is employed whereby students are encouraged to determine their own learning needs and therefore direct module content in order to achieve the learning outcomes.
 Self directed study forms an important part of the learning strategies and contributes to approximately ¾ of the total notional learning hours.
 Initially students will be directed in study skills and guided in the areas for study.
 Often self learning is tested in a formative way through discussion in tutorials and seminars.
 Practical exercises will enable students to increase their practical and/or theoretical knowledge using a problem-solving and critical approach.
 This module will require them to work in the clinical field between module blocks with the guidance of a clinical mentor.

-SI Modules 1, 2, 3 and 4 are taken directly with SI Network and are accredited by Ulster University.
+SI Modules 1, 2, 3 and 4 are taken directly with Sensory Integration Education and are accredited by Ulster University.
 Modules 5, 6 and 7 are taken directly with Ulster University.
 See more.

 There are three pieces of coursework that must be passed; a Case Study, a Case Report and a Reflective Piece.